cosmicPickle/cms/README.md

 CMS
 ===

+*This project is a work in progress.
+It is far from finished.
+This document will contain only already implemented functionality and will grow in time.*

 This is a Content Management System that consist of a server API build on [PHP Fat Free Framework](http://fatfreeframework.com) and a frontend application build with [AngularJS](http://angularjs.org).
 This means, ofcourse that you would probably like to get acquainted with those two first if you haven't already.

 Application workflow